supersynthetik/motion-notify/README.md

 This Motion Notify is a simple notification system for Linux Motion providing upload to Google Drive and email notificaiton of detected events.
 This carries out the following:

-- Records video when motion detection event starts
+- Records video when motion event starts
 - Uploads video to Google Drive when the event ends
-- Sends an email when the event ends with a link to the video & embedded image preview of event
+- Sends an email when the event ends with a link to the video
 - Detects whether you're at home by looking for certain IP addresses on your local network and doesn't send alerts if you're home
 - Allows you to specify hours when you want to receive alerts even if you're at home
+- Optionally sends email notification as soon as motion is detected
+- Optionally embed image preview in email with video link or upload image preview to Drive

 Only receive alerts when you're not home.
 The script detects whether you're at home by checking the network for the presence of certain devices by IP address or MAC address.